This tutorial is an introduction to Stata emphasizing data management and graphics.

 Stata is a powerful statistical package with smart data-management facilities, a wide array of up-to-date statistical techniques, and an excellent system for producing publication-quality graphs.
 Stata is fast and easy to use.
-In this tutorial we start with a quick introduction and overview and then discuss data management, statistics, graphs, and programming.
+In this tutorial I start with a quick introduction and overview and then discuss data management, statistical graphs, and Stata programming.

 Stata is available for Windows, Unix, and Mac computers.
-This tutorial focuses on the Windows version, but most of the contents applies to the other platforms as well.
+This tutorial was created using the Windows version, but most of the contents applies to the other platforms as well.
 The standard version is called Stata/IC (or Intercooled Stata) and can handle up to 2,047 variables.
-There is a special edition called Stata/SE that can handle up to 32,766 variables (and also allows longer string variables and larger matrices), and a version for multicore/multiprocessor computers called Stata/MP, which has the same limits but is substantially faster.
-The number of observations is limited by your computer’s memory, as long as it doesn’t exceed about two billion.
-These three versions are available both for 32-bit and 64-bit computers; the latter can handle more memory (and hence more observations) and tend to be faster.
-There's also a small version of Stata that is limited to about 1,000 observations on 99 variables.
-All of these versions can read each other's files within their size limits.
+There is a special edition called Stata/SE that can handle up to 32,766 variables (and also allows longer string variables and larger matrices), and a version for multicore/multiprocessor computers called Stata/MP, which allows larger datasets and is substantially faster.
+The number of observations is limited by your computer’s memory, as long as it doesn’t exceed about two billion in Stata/SE and about a trillion in Stata/MP.
+Stata 16 can be installed only on 64-bit computers; previous versions were available for both older 32-bit and newer 64-bit computers.
+All of these versions can read each other’s files within their size limits.
+(There used to be a small version of Stata, limited to about 1,000 observations on 99 variables, but as of version 15 it is no longer available.)

-When Stata starts up you see five docked windows, initially arranged as shown below:
+When Stata starts up you see five docked windows, initially arranged as shown in the figure below.

 The window labeled Command is where you type your commands.
 Stata then shows the results in the larger window immediately above, called appropriately enough Results.
-Your command is added to a list in the window labeled Review on the left, so you can keep track of the commands you have used.
+Your command is added to a list in the window labeled History on the left (called Review in earlier versions), so you can keep track of the commands you have used.
 The window labeled Variables, on the top right, lists the variables in your dataset.
-The Properties window immediately below that, new in version 12, displays properties of your variables and dataset.
+The Properties window immediately below that, introduced in version 12, displays properties of your variables and dataset.

 There are other windows that we will discuss as needed, namely the Graph, Viewer, Variables Manager, Data Editor, and Do file Editor.